PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Abstract

 \section{Abstract}

-Modeling 3D dynamics is a fundamental problem in multi-body systems across scientific and engineering domains and has important practical implications in trajectory prediction and simulation.
+Modeling 3D dynamics is a fundamental problem in multi-body systems across scientific and engineering domains and has important practical implications in object trajectory prediction and simulation.
 While recent GNN-based approaches have achieved strong performance by enforcing geometric symmetries, encoding high-order features or incorporating neural-ODE mechanics, they typically depend on explicitly observed structures and inherently fail to capture the unobserved interactions that are crucial to complex physical behaviors and dynamics mechanism.
-In this paper, we propose \model, a principled $\mathrm{SE}(3)$-equivariant neural architecture for learning all-pair interactions in multi-body systems.
+In this paper, we propose \model, a principled $\mathrm{SE}(3)$-equivariant transformer for learning all-pair interactions in multi-body systems.
 The model comprises: (1) a novel physics-inspired attention network derived from the minimization trajectory of an energy function, and (2) a parallel decoder that preserves equivariance while enabling efficient inference.
 Empirical results on diverse real-world benchmarks, including human motion capture, molecular dynamics, and large-scale protein simulations, show that \model consistently outperforms recently proposed models, yielding 4.7\% to 41.5\% error reductions in 3D dynamics prediction with comparable computation costs in terms of time and memory.
+Our codes, baseline models and datasets are available at \url{https://github.com/Icarus1411/PAINET}.